Grand Bend Beach: 31 Things to Do You’ll Absolutely Love (2023)

 They even offer their very own non-alcoholic ciders and apple wines!

-One of southwestern Ontario’s best kept secrets is the incredible historic and natural landmark of the Rock Glen Falls, tucked away in Arkona’s Rock Glen Conservation Area, just half an hour from Grand Bend.
+One of southwestern Ontario’s most beloved waterfalls and best kept secrets is Rock Glen Falls in Arkona, just half an hour from Grand Bend.

 One of the most popular and unique hiking spots close to Grand Bend is the Ausable River Cut Conservation Area, a mere 10 minute drive away.